We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 If you’re buying a diamond ring or another piece of jewelry, there are plenty of online and in-store retailers in the market.

-Blue Nile and Tiffany are two of the most prominent, though they offer unique buying experiences and products.
+Blue Nile and Tiffany & Co. are two of the most prominent, though they offer unique buying experiences and products.

-Based on their wide selection of jewelry, quality prices, and exceptional buying experience, we recommend Blue Nile.
+Based on their wide selection of jewelry, quality prices, and exceptional buying experience, I recommend Blue Nile.

 But let’s compare Blue Nile versus Tiffany across the areas most important to buying jewelry, such as their selection, quality, price, return policies, and more.